Biden to visit Maui on Monday as wildfire recovery efforts continue

 "Every asset they need will be there for them," Mr. Biden said.
 "And we'll be there in Maui as long as it takes."

+The president expressed Tuesday that he wanted to visit as soon as possible, but didn't want to "get in the way."

-The president is scheduled to head to Lake Tahoe for vacation at the end of this week.
+The Bidens are scheduled to head to Lake Tahoe for vacation at the end of this week.

 for more features.